-While we’ve made several versions of a Collins (my personal favorite being with cranberries), we’ve never actually done a post on a traditional Tom Collins— the shame!
-This classic cocktail combines gin, fresh lemon juice, simple syrup, and soda water for a refreshing drink.
+While we’ve made several versions of a Collins (my personal favorite recipe being with cranberries), we’ve never actually done a post on a traditional Tom Collins– the shame!
+This classic cocktail combines simple ingredients of gin, one ounce lemon juice, 1/2 ounce simple syrup, and club soda for a refreshing drink.

 Fog Cutter Cocktail